palladians/minaa/README.md

 ## To do and considerations

+The following scopes and milestones are proposed.

-PoC Scope:
+### PoC Scope

-[ ] Update the implementation of `ecdsaProgram` to allow both `secp256k1` and `secp256r1` (accounts being controllable by both Passkeys, and Ethereum wallets).
+- [ ] Update the implementation of `ecdsaProgram` to allow both `secp256k1` and `secp256r1` (accounts being controllable by both Passkeys, and Ethereum wallets).
-[ ] Do we need an actual `EntryPoint` smart contract?
-Can it be replaced with a simple web server running o1js contracts?
+- [ ] Do we need an actual `EntryPoint` smart contract?
+Can it be replaced - with a simple web server running o1js contracts?

-MVP Scope:
+### MVP Scope

-[ ] `Paymaster` specification (Since Mina is gasless, the implementation of `Paymaster` will probably be a lot different).
+- [ ] `Paymaster` specification (Since Mina is gasless, the implementation of `Paymaster` will probably be a lot different).
 Would the paymaster's responsibility be paying the 1 Mina account creation fee, and a fixed (potentially 0.1 Mina) fee per transaction?
-[ ] Account deployment to Zeko.
+- [ ] Account deployment to Zeko.
-[ ] Batch execution of user operations.
+- [ ] Batch execution of user operations.
-[ ] `Account Factory` contract with an off-line stored addresses deployed to Mina/Zeko.
+- [ ] `Account Factory` contract with an off-line stored addresses deployed to Mina/Zeko.
-[ ] Integrate MinAA with Pallad (Add new key agent for Passkeys in Pallad, and signing operations with Passkeys).
+- [ ] Integrate MinAA with Pallad (Add new key agent for Passkeys in Pallad, and signing operations with Passkeys).

-Further scope:
+### Further scope

-[ ] AA+MPC, TypeScript SDK to programmatically deploy and initialize accounts for zkApps.
+- [ ] AA+MPC, TypeScript SDK to programmatically deploy and initialize accounts for zkApps.
-[ ] Claimable wallets based on OAuth and email.
+- [ ] Claimable wallets based on OAuth and email.
-[ ] Session keys to enable batch execution of user operations.
+- [ ] Session keys to enable batch execution of user operations.
-[ ] Serverless signing and computation like in Lit Protocol.
+- [ ] Serverless signing and computation like in Lit Protocol.
-[ ] Decentralized solution without any Web server.
+- [ ] Decentralized solution without any Web server.
 Will it be feasible?

 ## ERC-4337 vs MinAA